pspaulding/create-redux-module/usage.md

 export default Container;
 ```
-Much better.

 Notice that mapDispatch is a function, not a property.
 Now let's pretend that you wanted to pre-bind a value to the increment action from the container rather than hard-coding the value in the UI (seems a little contrived, but this entire example is contrived).
-You'd have to go back to the previous long-hand version, right?
-Nope, we can pass an object to the mapDispatch function where the keys are the action creators, and the value is an array of arguments (or just an argument if only one) that will be applied to the action creator.
-Let's try it:
+We can pass an object to the mapDispatch function where the keys are the action creators, and the value is an array of arguments (or just an argument if only one) that will be applied to the action creator:
 ```javascript
 // src/components/Counter/container.js